Health Information & Over-The-Counter Medicines For The Most Common Ailments

 Ascorbic acid is a naturally occurring vitamin found in many fruits and vegetables.
 It is also found in supplements.
 Ascorbic acid helps prevent damage to cells and tissues, including the skin.
 It can also help reduce the appearance of wrinkles and scars.
 Ascorbic acid is especially important for maintaining healthy cartilage and tissue.

-Ascorbic acid isn't just the star player in the antioxidant league; it's also a real MVP when it comes to keeping our tissue and cartilage in tip-top shape.
-A fascinating study in the Journal of Bone and Joint Surgery revealed that women with osteoarthritis who took ascorbic acid supplements saw a drop in pesky pro-inflammatory cytokines in their blood.
-In layman's terms, that means less inflammation and more flexibility—sign me up!
+Ascorbic acid is not just the best antioxidant; it is also the best in keeping our tissue and cartilage healthy.
+A study published in the Journal of Bone and Joint Surgery found that women with osteoarthritis who took ascorbic acid supplements had fewer pro-inflammatory cytokines in their blood.
+That means less swelling and more movement, which sounds great to me!

 Help Support Healthy Metabolism with Ascorbic Acid